BZWayne/mobile_robot_rt/README.md

 This course is oriented to learn Robotics Tools such as Python, C++, ROS/ROS2.
 As every course, it considers midterm assignments:

 ### Assignment 1: Python Robotics Simulation
-The first task is in /robot_simulation folder.
-This is a simple, portable robot simulator developed by Student Robotics.
+The first task is in `/robot_simulation folder` This is a simple, portable robot simulator developed by Student Robotics.
 Some of the arenas and the exercises have been modified for the Research Track I course.
 The detailed explaination of this task is in that folder.

 #### Problem
 The robot is the same one that you have used in the previous exercises (exercise1.py, exercise2.py, exercise3.py).